lijianping159/learngit/readme.txt

-This is a meaningless text.
+This is a meaningless text
+No It makes sense
+Well, whatever you li